sommerbe/dispersion-toolkit-manpages/src/measure/dispcombinatorial.md

 **\--no-box-coordinates**
 :   Disables the return of box coordinates.
 This option becomes only useful in combination with **\--box-area**.
 It is useful for subsequent computation of statistics of only the areas of the boxes.
 If  **\--box-area** is not given, no box is returned.
 Otherwise, see **\--box-area**.

+**\--graph-layout**
+:   Reads the arguments of point set P_i, stored in its file header, and streams the first argument out of this list as the argument to a function mapping to dispersion, n*dispersion and/or number of boxes.

 **\--silent**
 :   Suppress comments in the output stream, yielding only the computed value.
 The latter could be the point set or its cardinality.